OpenHumans/oh-data-demo-template/README.md

 In your browser, head over to `http://dashboard.heroku.com/apps` and log in to see the app you just created.

-Go to the `resources` tab, and add the following Add-ons:
+Go to the `Resources` tab, and add the following Add-ons:

-1. `CloudAMQP` - a message queuing service
+1. `Heroku Redis`
 2. `Heroku Postgres`

 Next go to the `settings` tab and add the environment variables as in the `.env` file.